 We collect your information in the following ways:

-- Via social media messages or conversation
+• Via social media messages or conversations

-- During phone calls
+• During phone calls

-- Whilst delivering and administering services at our facilities
+• Whilst delivering and administering our Services

-- of whether ADAQ is likely to disclose an individual’s personal information to overseas recipients and, if it is practicable to specify, the countries in which those recipients are likely to be located.
+• whether ADAQ is likely to disclose an individual’s personal information to overseas recipients and, if it is practicable to specify, the countries in which those recipients are likely to be located.

 5. How we securely store your information:

-We take reasonable steps to ensure the security of personal and sensitive information that we hold and to protect it against loss, misuse or unauthorised access, destruction, use, modification or disclosure.
-Our IT systems are password protected and comply with applicable security standards.
+We take reasonable steps to ensure the security of personal and sensitive information we hold and to protect it against loss, misuse or unauthorised access, destruction, use, modification, or disclosure.

-We store your information at our premises, in electronic systems under our control and with contracted data storage providers.
+We store your information in electronic systems under our control and with contracted data storage providers.
 We take appropriate steps to protect the security of the information we hold about you, including protections against unauthorised access, virus or other electronic intrusions, fire, theft or loss.
 We require our contracted providers to do the same.

 It is our policy to:

-- Permanently de-identify personal information where reasonable and possible; and
+• De-identify personal information where reasonable and possible; and

-- Destroy personal information once there is no longer a legal or business need for us to retain it.
+• Destroy personal information once there is no longer a legal or business need for us to retain it.

 We do not rent, sell or exchange your information.

-- Approved organisations such as sponsors or partners for the purpose of promoting products or services for which the ADAQ is directly affiliated.
+• Approved organisations such as sponsors or partners for the purpose of promoting products or services for which the ADAQ is directly affiliated.

-We take all reasonable steps to ensure that these organisations are in turn bound by confidentiality and privacy obligations when handling your personal information.
-Personal information is not given to external mailing lists and details will not be disclosed to third parties without consent or unless required by law.
-Authorised personnel may monitor email messages for system maintenance purposes.
+Your information is processed and stored in databases and applications run by third-party providers.
 If you pay an account or make an online purchase with us, all personal and financial details are secured at all stages of the transaction.
 Credit card details are sent via a secure payment gateway and details are not stored on our computer servers.

 We do not usually send personal information out of Australia.
-If we are otherwise required to send information overseas we will take measures to protect your personal information.
-We will protect your personal information either by ensuring that the country of destination has similar protections in relation to privacy or that we enter into contractual arrangements with the recipient of your personal information that safeguards your privacy.
+If we are otherwise required to send information overseas, we will take measures to protect your personal information.
+We will protect your personal information either by ensuring that the country of destination has similar protections in relation to privacy or that we enter contractual arrangements with the recipient of your personal information that safeguards your privacy.

 , ADAQ Training must provide statistical and personal student data to the Australian Department of Education and Training.
-Further information on this is available from the Australian Skills Quality Authority website.
+Further information on this is available from the Australian Skills Quality Authority website

 Sometimes we may be legally required to disclose your information, for example, to government departments.
 Such information would only be disclosed if legally obligated to do so.

-9. Cookies and links to other websites:
+7. Cookies and links to other websites:

 When you visit our website a record of your visit is logged.
 The following data is supplied by your browser:

-- Your IP address and/or domain name;
+• Your IP address and/or domain name;

-- Your operating system (type of browser and platform);
+• Your operating system (type of browser and platform);

-- The date, time and length of your visit to the website; and
+• The date, time, and length of your visit to the website; and

-- The resources you accessed and the documents you downloaded.
+• The resources you accessed and the documents you downloaded.

-10. CCTV/Photography and Video Recordings:
+8. CCTV/Photography and Video Recordings:

-ADAQ’s premises at 22-28 Hamilton Place, Bowen Hills QLD 4006 are protected by Closed Circuit Television (CCTV).
+ADAQ’s premises at 24-28 Hamilton Place, Bowen Hills QLD 4006 are protected by Closed Circuit Television (CCTV).
 We use 24-hour video surveillance on a CCTV system.
 The system records activity throughout the exterior of the entire building and within some internal public areas for monitoring purposes.

-Footage from CCTV is recorded and stored digitally within CCTV software, and only approved staff and management may access or view these files.
+CCTV monitoring is to provide a safe and secure work environment for our staff, students, Members, and visitors.
+Footage from CCTV is recorded and stored digitally within our CCTV software, and only approved ADAQ staff may access or view these files.